OsKaR31415/vim-ui-toggle/README.md

 # why doing that ?

-I feel like i often want to win a litte bit of space on a window that is already little (like the quickfix list after make).
+I feel like i often want to win a little bit of space on a window that is already small (like the quickfix list after make).
-So having the hability to quickly toggle parts of the UI is quite important.
+So having the ability to quickly toggle parts of the UI is quite important.
 Also, when all the parts of the UI are hidden, it is kind of what other editors call "Zen mode" or "focus mode" : you only see your code.
-The plugin "goyo.vim" does that, but it also "zooms" on one single file (others are hidden and it is put in full-screen), while just hiding parts of the UI keeps the windows-structure.
+The plugin [goyo.vim](https://github.com/junegunn/goyo.vim) does that, but it also "zooms" on one single file (others are hidden and it is put in full-screen), while just hiding parts of the UI keeps the windows-structure.

 # Available commands